decred/dcrdocs/docs/getting-started/install-guide.md

 If you decide to download the `.tar.gz` file, it will require two separate extractions in some third-party application (7-zip, winRAR, etc..) to get to the actual binaries.

 ---

-## Decrediton

-Decrediton is released with the Binary Releases and can be found here: [https://github.com/decred/decred-binaries/releases](https://github.com/decred/decred-binaries/releases).
-As of v0.8.2, Decrediton is only available for Linux and Mac and is technically a alpha release.
-There are known bugs in the software that are being worked on.

-> macOS/OSX

-1. Download the `decrediton-0.8.2.dmg` file.

-2. Double click the `decrediton-0.8.2.dmg` file once downloaded to mount the disk image.

-3. Drag the decrediton.app into the link to your Applications folder within the disk image.

-> Linux

-1. Download the `decrediton-0.8.2.tar.gz` file.

-2. Navigate to download location and extract the .tar.gz file:

-    Ubuntu File Browser: simply right click on the .tar.gz file and press "Extract Here". <br />
-    Terminal: use the `tar -xvzf filename.tar.gz` command.

-    Both of these should extract the tar.gz into a folder that shares the same name. (`e.g. tar -xvzf decrediton-v0.8.2.tar.gz` should extract to `decrediton-v0.8.2`).
-If successful, this new folder should include a `decrediton` executable.